kurosiko/Kuros-VideoFetcher/README.md

 The options for generating the folders are:
 ・DL FOLDER: Generates the 'dl_videos' folder.
-・UPLOADER FOLDER: Generates the '[uploader]' folder.
+・UPLOADER FOLDER: Generates the '[uploader]' folder for each uploaders like YouTube channels.
 ・PLAYLIST FOLDER: Generates the 'Playlist' and '[Playlist title]' folders.

     FORMAT